duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Player's turn overview

+A player's turn takes up to 90 seconds.
+When the time is up, the player automatically goes to the end phase.

 - Begin phase
     1. Gain +1 mana capacity if its below 9
     2. Activate all friendly units